 Forensic audits are conducted with the understanding the matter will appear in court.
 This investigation could be in relation to a trial or some form of mediation.

-Most of forensic audits and forensic examinations are conducted by Certified Fraud Examiners (CFEs), or forensic accountants who are normally considered experts in a specific field of forensic accounting.
+Most forensic audits and forensic examinations are conducted by Certified Fraud Examiners (CFEs), or forensic accountants who are normally considered experts in a specific field of forensic accounting.

 Internal audits are often conducted by either Certified Internal Auditors (CIAs) or other accounting professionals.

-After determining what is a forensic audit, the next concern is to determine the need for an internal audit or a forensic audit/examination, consider the following: Your organization may need to implement an internal audit process if:
+After determining what is a forensic audit, the next concern is to determine the need for an internal audit or a forensic audit/examination.
+When it comes to financial investigations, choosing between an auditor vs forensic accountant is crucial.
+Let’s look at both in more detail.

 As you can see, an internal audit is about more than just money.
 It provides a complete picture of how the organization operates and where it needs to improve policies, procedures, and practices.